Angl99/DisneyPlus-Clone/README.md

 ## Description 📝

-This project is a Disney Plus clone developed for educational purposes, aimed at understanding and practicing various modern web development technologies.
-It utilizes a stack of modern technologies including Vite.js, React, JavaScript, Redux, Firebase, and React Styled Components to recreate the functionality and user interface of Disney Plus for educational exploration and learning.
+This project is a Disney Plus clone developed for educational purposes, aimed at understanding and practicing various modern web development technologies and techniques used by big companies.
+It utilizes a stack of modern technologies including Vite.js, React, JavaScript, Redux, Firebase, and React Styled Components.

 ## Technologies 💻
 - **Vite.js**: A fast, modern build tool for web development.
 It focuses on providing a lightning-fast development experience while also delivering optimized production builds.